rustyoldrake/Character-Cartridges-Embodied-Identity/README.md

 Bubbleman Avatar
 https://youtu.be/fOfFrGsNwHo

-# Story

-Character Cartridges and a Martian Prometheus
+## User Story - Character Cartridges and a Martian Prometheus
 --
 Isolation often drives inspiration and innovation…